Connect with us

 Why didn’t I say so at the beginning?

-Because sensitive has become a negative label and it sometimes blocks people from really hearing what I have to say.
+Because sensitivity has become a negative label, it sometimes blocks people from hearing what I say.